PokemonSanFran/testing-history-2/meta/docs/story.md

 ## Mask Off!
 *  Zoey travels around the region, talking to citizens and following clues until they end up at Lakemerritt.
-* They run into Giovanni at Lakemerritt, who has heard that Zoey is sympathatic to their cause.
+* They run into Giovanni at Lakemerritt, who has heard that Zoey is sympathetic to their cause.
 * Giovanni challenges Zoey to a friendly battle, which Zoey wins.
 * Zoey explains they were actually looking for Wikstrom, and explains Archer's plan.
 * Giovanni says they might be able to help, and unmasks, revealing themselves to be Wikstrom, the last Elite Four member.